Xinyuan-yang/MycRacklet/joss/paper.md

 # Acknowledgments

 T.R, F. B., and J-F. M. acknowledge the financial support from the Swiss National Science Foundation (grants #162569 "Contact mechanics of rough surfaces) and from the Rothschild Caesarea Foundation.
 F.B. acknowledges  support  of  the  Swiss  National  Science  Foundation through the fellowship No. P2ELP2/188034.
-P. H. G. acknowledges the financial support from...
+F.B. acknowledges the Norwegian e-infrastructure for research and education (UNINETT Sigma2) for computing resources through grant NN9814K.

 # References